 In July 2015, the FASB issued ASU 2015-11, "Simplifying the Measurement of Inventory," which requires most entities to measure most inventories at the lower of cost or net realizable value ("NRV").
 This simplifies the evaluation from the current method of lower of cost or market, where market is based on one of three measures (i.e. replacement cost, net realizable value, or net realizable value less a normal profit margin).
 ASU 2015-11 does not apply to inventories measured under the last-in, first-out method or the retail inventory method, and defines NRV as the "estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation."
-ASU 2015-11 is effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
-The adoption of this standard did not have a material impact on the consolidated financial statements.
+This standard, which was adopted in the first quarter of 2017, did not have a material impact on the consolidated financial statements.

 In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting," which will simplify the income tax consequences, accounting for forfeitures and classification on the Statements of Consolidated Cash Flows.
-ASU 2016-09 is effective for fiscal years and interim periods beginning after December 15, 2016, with early adoption permitted.
-The adoption of this standard did not have a material impact on the consolidated financial statements.
+This standard, which was adopted in the first quarter of 2017, did not have a material impact on the consolidated financial statements.